 In addition, the rights granted under any issued patents may not provide us with proprietary protection or competitive advantages.
 The claims under any patents that are issued from our or the VIE's patent applications may not be broad enough to prevent others from developing technologies that are similar or that achieve results similar to ours or the VIE's.
 It is also possible that the intellectual property rights of others could bar us or the VIE from licensing and exploiting any patents that are issued from our or the VIE's pending applications.
 Numerous patents and pending patent applications owned by others exist in the fields in which we and the VIE have developed and are developing our technologies.
-These patents and patent applications might have priority over our or the VIE's patent applications and could subject our or the VIE's patent applications to invalidation.
+These patents and patent applications might have priority over our or the VIE's patent applications and could subject our or the VIE's patent applications.
 Finally, in addition to those who may claim priority, any of our or the VIE's existing or pending patents may also be challenged by others on the basis that they are otherwise invalid or unenforceable.

 Implementation and enforcement of PRC laws on intellectual property rights have historically been deficient and ineffective.
 Accordingly, protection of intellectual property rights in China may not be as effective as in the United States or other developed countries.
 Furthermore, policing unauthorized use of proprietary technologies is difficult and expensive.
 We and the VIE rely on a combination of patent, copyright, trademark and trade secret laws and restrictions on disclosure to protect our and the VIE's intellectual property rights.
-Despite our efforts to protect our and the VIE's proprietary rights, third parties may attempt to copy or otherwise obtain and use our or the VIE's intellectual property or seek court declarations that they do not infringe upon our or the VIE's intellectual property rights.
-Any unauthorized use of our or the VIE's intellectual property by third parties may adversely affect our current and future revenues and our reputation.
+Despite our efforts to protect our and the VIE's proprietary rights, third parties may attempt to copy or otherwise obtain and use our or the VIE's intellectual property by third parties may adversely affect our current and future revenues and our reputation.
 Monitoring unauthorized use of our and the VIE's intellectual property is difficult and costly, and we cannot assure you that the steps we or the VIE have taken or will take will prevent misappropriation of our and the VIE's intellectual property rights, which could result in substantial costs and diversion of our resources.